Albrecht-S/fltk/README.CMake.txt

     is somewhat smaller.
 This option makes sense only on the Unix/Linux platform or on macOS when FLTK_BACKEND_X11 is ON.

-FLTK_OPTION_USE_CAIRO - default OFF
-    Makes all drawing operations use the Cairo library (rather than Xlib) producing antialiased graphics (X11 platform, implies FLTK_USE_PANGO).
-    When using Wayland this option is ignored.
-Wayland always uses Cairo.

-FLTK_USE_GDIPLUS - default ON (Windows only).
-    Makes FLTK use GDI+ to draw oblique lines and curves resulting in antialiased graphics.

-FLTK_USE_GL - default ON
-    Enables OpenGL support.

 FLTK_USE_KDIALOG - default ON
     Under the KDE desktop, allows class Fl_Native_File_Chooser to use the kdialog utility program to construct its file dialog windows, when that